Ron Ng: Music

 In 2005, Ng signed with BMA Music Records and released his first EP The Fast Pass in December.
 Its lead single "Don't Blame Her" 別怪她 is part of the soundtrack in the drama series Revolving Doors of Vengeance.
 Ng was awarded the Best Newcomer Silver Award at the Jade Solid Gold Awards in 2005.
 In January 2006, Ng released his first studio album Fast Forward and headlined a concert.

 Ng has sung several theme songs for the television dramas he starred in, including "Red Butterfly" 紅蝴蝶 for Rosy Business in 2009.

 On 22 May 2010, Ng, Bosco Wong, Kevin Cheng, and Moses Chan hosted a concert at Arena of Stars called "Men's Live in Genting" in Genting, Malaysia.
 In August 2016, Ng, along with Ruco Chan, Tavia Yeung, and Nancy Wu performed at Be Charmed 2 (雲頂綻放魅力2演唱會).

-In 2022, Ng joined the cast of reality tv show Call Me by Fire (season 2) as a contestant.
+In 2022, Ng joined the cast of reality tv show Call Me by Fire as a contestant.